carpentries/instructor-training/02-models.md

 stories, role-play, diagrams...all can be a way to represent a structure that can be used as a model.

+> ## Discussion
+>
-> Discussion:  What are some mental models you use in the classroom?
+> What are some mental models you use in the classroom to teach computing concepts?
+What
+> mental models do you use to think about your work?

 However, there's another, greater challenge to creating mental models.
 Research shows (?) that an incorrect model can impede learning more than a non-existent